ballisnate/chore-app/README.md

 # chore-app
-Ann app to make tracking chores easier
+An app to make tracking chores easier